Improved Random Features for Dot Product Kernels: Approximating Dot Product Kernels

 Regarding the Gaussian kernel (ii), both the variance term (a) and the bias term (b) decay exponentially fast as the polynomial degree $n$ increases.
 This trend suggests that \cref{alg:extended-incremental-algorithm} would assign more features to lower order polynomial degrees $n$.

 To summarize, these observations suggest that, to minimize the mean squared error of the approximate kernel, it is more advantageous to assign more features to lower degree polynomial approximations. \cref{alg:extended-incremental-algorithm} automatically achieves such feature assignments.
+Additional basic experiments for \cref{alg:extended-incremental-algorithm} are reported in \cref{app:opt-maclaurin}.